2021–22 UC Davis Aggies men's basketball team

 The 2021–22 UC Davis Aggies men's basketball team represented the University of California, Davis in the 2021–22 NCAA Division I men's basketball season.
 The Aggies, led by 10th-year head coach Jim Les, played their home games at the University Credit Union Center in Davis, California as members of the Big West Conference.

+The Aggies finished the season 13–11, 5–6 in Big West play, to finish in seventh place.
+They defeated Cal Poly in the first round of the Big West tournament before falling to eventual tournament champion Cal State Fullerton in the quarterfinals.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Aggies finished the 2020–21 season 10–8, 6–4 in Big West play to finish in fourth place.
-In the Big West tournament, they defeated Cal State Bakersfield in the quarterfinals, before falling to top-seeded UC Santa Barbara in the semifinals.
+In a season limited due to the ongoing COVID-19 pandemic, the Aggies finished the 2020–21 season 10–8, 6–4 in Big West play, to finish in fourth place.
+In the Big West tournament, they defeated Cal State Bakersfield in the quarterfinals before falling to top-seeded UC Santa Barbara in the semifinals.